lmaccherone/coffeedoctest/README.md

 # coffeedoctest #
 Copyright (c) Lawrence S. Maccherone, Jr., 2012

-Original copyright Omar Khan http://omarkhan

-> It's not about testing your code with your documentation, but more the other way around.
+> It's less about testing your code with your documentation, but more the other way around.
-> Make sure that the examples in your documentation are current with your code.
+> Make sure that the examples in your documentation stay current with your code.

 Credits:

-* **coffeedoc** starting point for coffeedoctest
+* (**coffeedoc**)[https://github.com/omarkhan/coffeedoc] by (Omar Khan)[http://omarkhan] starting point for coffeedoctest
 * **showdown.js** for extracting code blocks from markdown

-If you come from the Python world, you are familiar with this concept.
+If you've spent any time working in Python, then you are probably familiar with [doctest](http://docs.python.org/release/2.5.2/lib/module-doctest.html).
 The examples you add to document your project are like a map to the secret treasure that your users will find when they are able to easily use your library/API/tool/etc. But if the examples are wrong, it's like labeling the map with "promised land" right over the spot where it should say, "there be dragons".

-**coffeedoctest** is a way to test your documentation with your code... to make sure the map matches reality.
+**coffeedoctest** is a way to test your documentation with your code... to make sure the map matches the terrain.

-I'm building upon Omar Khan's coffedoc tool and using the same conventions.
-The text within multiline comments are treated as markdown markup.
-Any code blocks (each line starts with 4 or more spaces spaces) within this markdown is pulled out as a "test".
+I'm building upon Omar Khan's awesome (coffedoc)[https://github.com/omarkhan/coffeedoc] tool and using the same conventions.
+The text within multiline comments is interpreted as markdown markup.
+Any code blocks (each line that starts with 4 or more spaces) within this markdown is pulled out as "test" code.
 Any single line comments within these code blocks are treated as your expected output.
 When this example code runs, it should generate the results shown in the single line comments.

 ## Example ##